mtkennerly/ludusavi/README.md

   the following system packages, or their equivalents for your distribution:
     * Ubuntu: `sudo apt-get install -y gcc cmake libx11-dev libxcb-composite0-dev libfreetype6-dev libexpat1-dev libfontconfig1-dev`

-Some things to look out for:
+### Notes

-* If you are on Windows:
+If you are on Windows:

 * When you first run Ludusavi, you may see a popup that says "Windows protected your PC", because Windows does not recognize the program's publisher.
 Click "more info" and then "run anyway" to start the program.

-* If you are on Mac:
+If you are on Mac:

 * When you first run Ludusavi, you may see a popup that says "Ludusavi can't be opened because it is from an unidentified developer".
   To allow Ludusavi to run, please refer to [this article](https://support.apple.com/en-us/HT202491), specifically the section on `How to open an app [...] from an unidentified developer`.

 ## Usage
 ### CLI